Omar-rageb/Omar-rageb/README.md

 - 👋 Hi, I’m Omar M. Data Analyst

-- As a proficient Data Analyst with [X] years of experience in data manipulation, statistical analysis, and data visualization, I leverage my expertise to transform complex datasets into       actionable insights.
-My strong analytical skills, combined with a deep understanding of industry tools such as SQL, Python, R, and Tableau, enable me to drive data-driven decision-          making.
+- As a proficient Data Analyst with a lot of knowledge about data, statistical analysis, and data visualization, I leverage my expertise to transform complex datasets into actionable insights.
+My strong analytical skills, combined with a deep understanding of industry tools such as SQL, Python, R, and Tableau, enable me to drive data-driven decision-making.

 - 🌱 Throughout my career, I have successfully collaborated with cross-functional teams to identify business needs and implement efficient data solutions.
 My commitment to continuous            learning and staying updated with the latest industry trends ensures that I consistently deliver high-quality results.